KSGRA Follows the following Statement on Animal Welfare:

 - We prohibit the use of lame, sore, sick, or undersized stock in any event at any time.

-- IGRA directs the removal of any animal from competition that appears to be in danger of injuring itself.
+- KSGRA directs the removal of any animal from competition that appears to be in danger of injuring itself.